 Wild Fennel Meatballs

-Since I went to Sicily, as I told you a few weeks ago talking about the pasta with sardines at sea, I have been cultivating a timid but constant passion for wild fennel.
+As I told you a few weeks ago when I presented you my “pasta with sardines at sea” recipe, since I went to Sicily I have been cultivating a timid but consistent interest in wild fennel.

-Wild fennel is a humble plant, it practically grows on its own, and also thrives under adverse conditions.
-Upon my return from Sicily, I immediately planted it in my balcony, and since then it has been deeply satisfying.
-There it is, in a small vase, overlooking one of the busiest streets of the city, watered once in a while when I remember, and yet, it continues to generously gift me new branches, also because of the recent rainy spring.
+Wild fennel is a humble plant, it grows on its own on the sidewalks in the countryside of many Italian regions and thrives under adverse conditions, where other vegetables can’t survive.
+Upon my return from Sicily, I immediately planted some on my balcony, and harvesting it has been deeply satisfying ever since.
+It sits there uncared for, in a small vase, overlooking one of the busiest and most polluted streets of Milan, watered once in a while when I randomly remember, and yet, it continues to generously gift me new branches.

 Wild Fennel Meatballs